This article provides an overview of what constitutes a healthy child, including nutritional requirements, growth and development.

 - Average birth weight ~ 7lb (3.5kg)

-- Micturition should occur within 24h & meconium within 48h.
+- Micturition should occur within 24h and meconium within 48h

-- Infants tend to double their birthweight by 5m, and be ~10kg by 1 yr.
+- Infants tend to double their birth weight by 5 months and be ~10kg by 1 yr

 - Weaning should not occur before 17 weeks (chewing and swallowing mechanisms)